dmitrievanthony/ignite/modules/ml/python/docs/readme.rst

 for end user
 ^^^^^^^^^^^^

-If you want to use *ignite_ml* in your project, you may install it from PyPI:
+If you want to use *ggml* in your project, you may install it from PyPI:

 ::

-$ pip install ignite_ml
+$ pip install ggml

 for developer
 ^^^^^^^^^^^^^